| Online Web / Mobile Demos:

 properties, as well as define dynamic

+with real-time data.
 The drawing is saved into a file, which is

 later loaded in an application using the GLG library.

 In addition to creating drawings from scratch, the Graphics Builder provides palettes of pre-built widgets, such as dials and meters, graphs and process control symbols, which can be added to the drawing using Drag and Drop.
 The Builder also allows the user to define custom symbols and add them to a palette as reusable components.